jnees/data-science-analysis-projects/README.md

 ### [Predicting House Sale Prices](https://github.com/jnees/data-science-projects/tree/master/Predicting%20House%20Sale%20Prices)

-Analysis project with the goal of developing a multiple regression model to predict the sale prices of homes using a detailed set of home features.
+Analysis project with the goal of developing a multiple regression linear model to predict the sale prices of homes using a detailed set of home features.
 This project requried extensive data cleaning and feature engineering.

 The [dataset](https://www.tandfonline.com/doi/abs/10.1080/10691898.2011.11889627) used includes 2930 observations and 80 variables describing homes in Ames, Iowa which sold between 2006 and 2010.
 A description on how and why it was created can be found here and descriptions of the features in the dataset can be found [here](https://s3.amazonaws.com/dq-content/307/data_description.txt).